ESSS/conda-devenv/docs/usage.rst

     $ conda devenv --help

-    usage: conda-devenv [-h] [--file [FILE]] [--name [NAME]] [--print] [--no-prune] [--output-file [OUTPUT_FILE]] [--force]
+    usage: conda-devenv [-h] [--file [FILE]] [--name [NAME]] [--print] [--print-full] [--no-prune] [--output-file [OUTPUT_FILE]]
+                        [--quiet] [--env-var ENV_VAR] [--verbose] [--version]

     Work with multiple conda-environment-like yaml files in dev mode.

     optional arguments:
       -h, --help            show this help message and exit --file [FILE], -f [FILE]
                             The environment.devenv.yml file to process.
+The
+                            default value is 'environment.devenv.yml'.
       --name [NAME], -n [NAME]
                             Name of environment.
-      --print               Only prints the rendered file to stdout and exits.
+      --print               Prints the rendered file as will be sent to conda-env to stdout and exits.
+      --print-full          Similar to --print, but also includes the 'environment' section.
       --no-prune            Don't pass --prune flag to conda-env.
       --output-file [OUTPUT_FILE]
                             Output filename.
-      --force               Overrides the output file, even if it already exists.
+      --quiet               Do not show progress
+      --env-var ENV_VAR, -e ENV_VAR
+                            Define or override environment variables in the form VAR_NAME or VAR_NAME=VALUE.
+      --verbose, -v         Use once for info, twice for debug, three times for trace.
+      --version             Show version and exit

 ``--file``